romanbarabash/fast_api_app/README.md

 To run locally:
 1. creating a virtual environment `python -m venv venv`
-2. activating a virtual environment `source venv/bin/activate`- Linux or macOS, `.\venv\Scripts\activate`- Windows
+2. activating a virtual environment `source venv/bin/activate` - Linux or macOS, `.\venv\Scripts\activate` - Windows
-3. Installing packages `pip install -r requirements.txt`
+3. installing packages `pip install -r requirements.txt`
 4. run `backend/app.py` as is OR run `uvicorn backend.app:app --reload` as command in the terminal

 - The app will be available under `127.0.0.1:8000/`